RyanFleck/ryanfleck.ca/content/posts/Equilibrium.md

 # A Warning from Science Fiction

 In Canada today, we continue to slide catastrophically towards a low-trust society.
-Policies that outright discourage assimilation has seen the formation of many ethnic enclaves in Canada, each with their own culture, values, and tribal interests.
+Policies that outright discourage assimilation have led to the formation of many ethnic enclaves in Canada, each with their own culture, values, and tribal interests.

 > No one can serve two masters, since either he will hate one and love the
 > other, or he will be devoted to one and despise the other.
 You cannot serve
-> both God and money.
+> both God and money.[^b]

+[^b]: Matthew 6:24

 *Equilibrium* solves the problem of *global* differences by sedating the entire population and repressing human emotions, ensuring everyone feels that they